 The program was rounded out by numerous other fascinating speakers who presented key research and insights.
 Networking time fostered conversation between advocates and academics and among people with different perspectives on advocacy goals and strategic approaches.

 Responses and feedback

 Two of our most highly prioritized symposium goals were to connect academics and advocates, and to present content that attendees could use to make their work more effective going forward.
 Our follow-up survey asked attendees to reflect on their experience by answering several questions.
 When asked whether they had learned anything at the event that they could use in their work going forward, 87% of respondents answered affirmatively.
 We also asked whether attendees had made useful connections while networking.
 For this question, 95% of respondents answered that they had.
 The most popular aspects of the symposium were networking opportunities and specific speakers and panels.
 On an open-ended question asking respondents to note their favorite part of the weekend, one of these two categories was mentioned in 82% of responses.

 We were honored to have the opportunity to host the symposium this year, and are grateful for the generous assistance from Peter Singer, the Princeton UCHV, and PAWS.
-If you were unable to attend the event, video recordings have been posted and are linked to from our event website.
+If you were unable to attend the event, video recordings are available.